Current Construction Lane Closures in Martin County

 Northbound and southbound traffic on SW Port St. Lucie Boulevard between Darwin Boulevard and south of Liberty Avenue was shifted to the west onto the newly constructed southbound travel lanes on Wednesday, Feb.
 26 to facilitate roadway construction activities on the east side.

-Advanced Notice: To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Tulip Boulevard at SW Port St. Lucie Boulevard, is closed around-the-clock beginning at 5 p.m. on Monday, March 31, through approximately 5 p.m., Friday, April 25, for roadway reconstruction.
+To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Tulip Boulevard at SW Port St. Lucie Boulevard, is closed around-the-clock beginning at 5 p.m. on Monday, March 31, through approximately 5 p.m., Wednesday, April 30, for roadway reconstruction.
 If weather or unforeseen circumstances arise, SW Tunis Avenue will reopen by Friday, May 2.
-Please see the attached flyer for more information.
+Please see the attached detour flyer for more information.

 Northbound and southbound SW Port St. Lucie Boulevard to eastbound SW Tulip Boulevard motorists will be detoured via SW Trouville Avenue and SW Voyager Street to SW Tulip Boulevard.